tankh99/learnie-plugin/README.md

 ---

-Learnie makes it easy to see what has changed in your notes, streamlining your study reviews and helping you learn more effectively.

 **Note**: Learnie is in early development and may have some instabilities.
 Regular updates will be provided to improve functionality and user experience.